Aging in Place vs Universal Design: How to Start the Process to Making Handicap Renovations

 Doors and hallways can be widened, and support rails can be added to allow wheelchair access, improve safe mobility and prevent falls.

 Bathrooms can be an area of hazard for the elderly or disabled.
-Universal design adds non-slip bathroom surfaces, provides wider access space and support rails, and offers accessible facilities like roll-in showers and tubs, special toilet installation, and single lever or auto sensor faucets.
+The universal design adds non-slip bathroom surfaces, provides wider access space and support rails, and offers accessible facilities like roll-in showers and tubs, special toilet installation, and single lever or auto sensor faucets.

-Accessible kitchens make cooking easier for those with decreased mobility and provide the space and dimensions for wheelchair access.
-Unique cabinetry can provide easy access storage or workspace from a wheelchair, and larger sinks with single lever or sensor activated faucets make washing easy.
-Labor saving appliances can also be added to improve quality of life.
+Accessible kitchens make cooking easier for those with decreased mobility and provide space and dimensions for wheelchair access.
+Unique cabinetry can provide easy access storage or workspace from a wheelchair, and larger sinks with a single lever or sensor-activated faucets make washing easy.
+Labor-saving appliances can also be added to improve the quality of life.